avexxx3/Digital/README.md

-# DigitalCircuits
+# Introduction
-Digical circuits developed (in Logisim) as part of my Digital Logic Design course.
+A collection of digital circuits developed (in Logisim) as part of my Digital Logic Design course.